-Benedicto Reyes Cabrera, or better known as “BenCab” is a Filipino painter and is considered as “arguably the best-selling painter of his generation of Filipino artists.”
+Benedicto Reyes Cabrera, or better known as “BenCab”, is a Filipino painter and is considered as the best-selling painter of his generation of Filipino artists.

 A museum dedicated to him, the BenCab Museum was established in Baguio, Philippines, in 2009, to house the artist’s personal collection of tribal art from the Cordillera highlands and contemporary Philippine art.
 The Museum is committed to the promotion of the arts, and the preservation, conservation and protection of the environment, as well as the culture and traditions of the Cordilleras, as an expression of the artist’s gratitude to the country that nurtured and inspired an artistic career that continues to grow, mature and fascinate.

-BenCab has had several gallery and museum exhibitions, including at the Fisher Museum of Art, University of Southern California and at the Singapore Art Museum.
+STPI has had the privilege to exhibit the artist’s works – BenCab: Impressions (2006), as well as BenCab: Glimpses (2011).
+Aside from the two, the artist has had several gallery and museum exhibitions, including shows at the Fisher Museum of Art, University of Southern California, and the Singapore Art Museum.
 He was awarded the National Artist of the Philippines for Visual Arts (Painting) in 2006.